urmaul/jquery-flow/README.md

 # jQuery Flow plugin

-Flow plugin makes your elements floating.
+With Flow plugin your elements become floating.
+See the [demos](http://urmaul.github.com/jquery-flow/demos/).

 ## Parameters